-Silently sitting across from me on a damp log, he flicked a smile over the flames.
-Not unusual, campers were a friendly bunch, often showing up unannounced.
-What was unusual were his eyes.
+He flicked a smile over the flames as he sat across from me on a damp log.
+Campers often showed up unannounced, which wasn't unusual.
+It was his eyes, though, that were.
 They seemed familiar, yet distant, like a dream you can't quite recall come morning.

 I noticed him shift position, the damp log, a little too damp in parts, it seemed.
 His hands stretched out toward the fire, "funny where our decisions lead us?"
 He said, more as a statement than a question.
-I nodded, agreeing.
-What a strange introduction.
+My head nodded in agreement.
 No hello, or chit-chat about the weather.
 I liked him.
 It's almost as if he knew my disdain for small talk.
-"I had just been pondering that myself", I said.
+"I had just been pondering that myself", I replied.

 "I know", replied the stranger.

-But, it was me who knew.
+But it was me who knew.
 I knew at that moment who this stranger was.
-The orange of the fire threw just enough light onto his features for my breath to catch, my heart to pound, my body to shake.

 The stranger was no stranger.